 Judith L. Harris, J.D.

-Judy Harris is partner at the law firm Reed Smith, and former Managing Partner of Reed Smith’s D.C. office.
-She concentrates on telecommunications, internet issues, trade regulation, and consumer protection matters before the Federal Communications Commission (FCC), the Federal Trade Commission (FTC), and Commerce and Justice Departments, in the courts and on Capitol Hill.
-Prior to her current position, Ms. Harris served as Director of the Office of Legislative and Inter-Governmental Affairs at the FCC.
-She was in charge of the Commission’s work with Capitol Hill and the Clinton Administration during the debate on children’s television, digital T.V. and connecting classrooms to the Internet, among many other issues.
+Before her retirement, and after a clerkship with the DC Superior Court, Ms. Harris spent much of her career at the global law firm of Reed Smith, specializing in litigation, antitrust and consumer protection and later, communications and privacy law.
+She served for several years as Managing Partner of Reed Smith’s DC office, one of only a few women at the time to serve in that capacity at a major firm.
+She had also served as Director of the Office of Legislative and Inter-Governmental Affairs at the FCC, where she was in charge of the Commission’s work with Capitol Hill and the Clinton Administration during the debate on children’s television, digital T.V. and connecting classrooms to the Internet, among many other issues.

 Alan Mendelson, LLD